SiniNumminen/website/_pages/7-projects.md

 permalink: /Projects/
 ---
+## Towards Eco-Welfare State ORSI 2021–

+In the coming decade, societies must adapt their activities to meet environmental limits.
+Finland must transform from a welfare state into an eco-welfare state.
+At the same time, we must ensure that our political goals and the practical measures we take to achieve them are as just and socially acceptable as possible.
+[The ORSI project](https://www.ecowelfare.fi/en/){:target="_ blank"}, funded by the Strategic Research Council, is looking to address these challenges.
+I am currently involved in the project activities through my postdoctoral researcher position at Aalto University.

 ## Energy poverty project ASSIST 2019–2020

 ASSIST was a European research and action project on energy poverty research and alleviation.
 I managed the project activities in Finland in practice e.g. by organising energy training events and producing reports.
 A highlight was a webinar in March 2020 where experts from academia, industry, civil society and state organisations shared views on energy poverty in Finland.
 Watch [recording](https://www.youtube.com/watch?feature=youtu.be&v=CKwhm4RWCxo){:target="_ blank"} (<i>Finnish</i>) or read the [webinar report](https://www.vaasaett.com/s/Energypoverty_webinar_Finland20200325_report.pdf){:target="_ blank"} (<i>English</i>).
 We also interviewed vulnerable Finnish household owners on their experiences ([see report](https://www.assist2gether.eu/news-190-survey_heating_costs_a_significant_financial_burden_for_many_homeowners_in_finland){:target="_ blank"}).
 ASSIST was probably the first EC funded project in Finland fully focusing on energy poverty.